hanzlikhan/AI-Smart-Agriculture/README.md

 ---
 # Acknowledgments

-We would like to thank the following resources and tools for making this project possible:
+We would like to thank the following resource and tools for making this project possible:

 - **Streamlit** for the amazing framework.